vp610/vp610/README.md

 - 🔭 I’m currently working on **machine learning project which aims to develop a model which recommends movie as well as shows based on the users past preferences**

-- 🌱 I’m currently learning **machine learning using IBM's Deep learning course.**
+- 🌱 I’m currently learning **Deep Learning using MIT's Deep learning course.**

 - 👨‍💻 All of my projects are available at [https://github.com/vp610](https://github.com/vp610)